Your browser is not supported for this experience.

 From 7,000 years ago to the 1900s people mined Keweenaw copper.
 Native peoples made copper into tools and trade items.
 Investors and immigrants arrived in the 1800s in a great mineral rush, developing thriving industries and cosmopolitan communities.
 Though the mines have since closed, their mark is still visible on the land and people.

-The Keweenaw National Historical Park (KNHP), in conjunction with 22 Heritage Sites, commemorates the heritage of copper mining on the Keweenaw Peninsula – its mines, its machinery, and its people.
+Established in 1992, the Keweenaw National Historical Park (KNHP), in conjunction with more than twenty individual Heritage Sites, commemorates the heritage of copper mining on the Keweenaw Peninsula – its mines, its machinery, and its people.
 Begin your exploration by visiting the KNHP Visitor Center in Calumet.
+The KNHP Headquarters & Visitors Center offers a free interactive museum that dives deep into the history of the copper mining boom in the Keweenaw Peninsula.

-The KNHP also offers the Junior Ranger Program for kids 8 years and older.
-Visitors can pick up the book at the Visitor Center, requested by mail or downloaded.
+The KNHP also offers Junior Ranger (ages 8+) and Explorer Ranger Programs (ages 4-6) for children visiting the area.
+Visitors can pick up the book at the KNHP Headquarters & Visitor Center or our Visit Keweenaw Welcome Center.
+Activity books can also be downloaded or requested by mail here.
 Once completed, a ranger will review the book and award a badge and sticker to the park’s newest Junior Ranger!

 Visitors can spend weeks touring the Keweenaw’s heritage sites.
 But for those travelers with a bit less time (or just need some suggestions), KNHP staff have developed several itineraries to make the most of your visit.